Sudden Strike 2: Sudden Strike Anthology

 Sudden Strike Anthology was a re-release of the original Sudden Strike and its expansion pack Sudden Strike Forever bundled together with Sudden Strike 2.

 Sudden Strike: Resource War

 An enhanced version of Sudden Strike 2 which was released in 2005.
 The game includes new campaigns for all playable sides.
 A map editor is included with the game for creation of custom levels and campaigns.

 Reception

+Critic reviews

+The game received "average" reviews according to the review aggregation website Metacritic.

+Sales

-In the German market, Sudden Strike 2 debuted at #7 on Media Control's computer game sales chart for the month of May 2002.
+In the German market, the game debuted at #7 on Media Control's computer game sales chart for the month of May 2002.
 It climbed to second place in June, before dropping to ninth, 12th and 20th places for the following months, respectively.
-According to publisher CDV Software, Sudden Strike 2 reached global sales of roughly 250,000 units by the end of 2002, including 70,000 units in the German market.
+According to publisher CDV Software, the game reached global sales of roughly 250,000 units by the end of 2002, including 70,000 units in the German market.

-Sudden Strike 2 holds a 68 out of 100 Metacritic score based on reviews from 10 critics.